crazzfeng/sendcloud-docs/docs/Analysis/inbox-placement.md

 ### Step 3: Activate Inbox Placement

 Click "Enable Inbox Placement" in your dashboard.
-No complex configuration needed—we handle the setup automatically.
+No complex configuration is needed—we handle the setup automatically.

 ### Step 4: Start Monitoring